FossPrime/feathers-nosql/README.md

 In practice, this means using NeDB backed with LowDB by default, and using MongoDB when NODE_ENV is 'production'.
 The API is like MongoDB 1.4.

+# To-do for v1

+- [ ] Create the LowDB@v3 dev DB
+- [ ] Support MongoDB connections
+- [ ] Send EJSON to the guillotine
+  - Removes ObjectID's in create post-haste
+  - JSONifies all queries
+- [ ] Make an index/key API that is DB agnostic